wbergg/trafikverket-bot/README.md

 A simple Telegram bot that collects information from the Trafikverket Open API about deviations on the Swedish railroad network.

 Why?

 Why not.

 ### Prerequisites

 You need an APIkey from the Trafikverket Open API which can be obtained by creating an account at: https://data.trafikverket.se/oauth2/Account/register

+A Telegram bot APIkey is required for the bot to work properly, this can be obtained by creating a bot on Telegram.
+You also need to find the signed integer representing the channel you wish to send messages to.

 ## Getting Started